 One thing that really annoys me is marketing people using buzzwords that they don’t really understand.
-Another is people who drive Toyota Prius’ and don’t signal, I digress.
+Another is people who drive Toyota Priuses and don’t signal.
+But I digress…

 The two most abused words right now in IT are “analytics” and “intelligence,” which are normally assigned to products (and vendors) that exhibit some kind of dashboard.
 You know the ones with big pie charts, colorful bar charts, and line charts with interesting spikes.
 To the average muppet in tech marketing, these widgets represent analytics, and the interesting spikes represent some kind of intelligence that is apparently being delivered to the user.